gsoules/MkDocs/digital-archive/docs/archivist/getting-started-archivist.md

     -   [Create a PDF report that you can print](/user/pdf-report)
     -   [Use the Digital Notebook to save and organize what you find](/user/digital-notebook)

-Login to their Digital Archive account
+Login to the Digital Archive
 :   An archivist has a user name and password that they use to login to the Digital Archive.
     You must be logged-in to perform any of the tasks described on the rest of this page.